AviSoori1x/seemore/README.md

 The input.txt with tinyshakespear and the base64 encoded string representations + corresponding descriptions are in the inputs.csv file in the images directory.

+In this simple implementation of a vision language model (VLM), there are 3 main components.

+1. Image Encoder to extract visual features from images.
+In this case I use a from scratch implementation of the original vision transformer used in CLIP.
+This is actually a popular choice in many modern VLMs.
+The one notable exception is Fuyu series of models from Adept, that passes the patchified images directly to the projection layer.

+2. Vision-Language Projector - Image embeddings are not of the same shape as text embeddings used by the decoder.
+So we need to ‘project’ i.e. change dimensionality of image features extracted by the image encoder to match what’s observed in the text embedding space.
+So image features become ‘visual tokens’ for the decoder.
+This could be a single layer or an MLP.
+I’ve used an MLP because it’s worth showing.

+3. A decoder only language model.
+This is the component that ultimately generates text.
+In my implementation I’ve deviated from what you see in LLaVA etc. a bit by incorporating the projection module to my decoder.
+Typically this is not observed, and you leave the architecture of the decoder (which is usually an already pretrained model) untouched.

+Everything is written from the group up using pytorch.
+That includes the attention mechanism, patch creation for the vision transformer and everything else.
+Hope this is useful for anyone going through the repo and/ or the associated blog.

 **The code was entirely developed on Databricks using a single A100 for compute.
 If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues, on the cloud provider of your choice.**

 **I chose to use MLFlow (which comes pre-installed in Databricks.
 It's fully open source and you can pip install easily elsewhere) as I find it helpful to track and log all the metrics necessary.
 This is entirely optional but encouraged.**